josecamachop/MEDA-Toolbox/README.txt

 - E. Szymanska, G.H.
 Tinnevelt and T.P.J.
 Offermans for the Sparse Partial Least Squares (SPLS) routine.
 - G. Zwanenburg, H.C.J.
 Hoefsloot, J.A.
 Westerhuis, J.J.
 Jansen and A.K.
 Smilde for the ANOVA Simultaneous Component Analysis (ASCA) routine.
+- E. Saccenti for the Horn's Parallel Analysis to determine the number of Principal Components.
+- R. Vitale for the Dray's method and permutation testing method to determine the number of Principal Components.

 Items in the folder: